 3. States and possible state switches#

-The TOPOFLIGHT universal protocol offers two control interfaces: a web browser-based graphical user interface and a TCP-based interface.
-The web interface will enable the operator to invoke all state-switching methods.
-As a result, from TOPOFLIGHT side, it should not be assumed that the state cannot change unless requested via TCP.
+The TOPOFLIGHT universal protocol has two control interfaces: a web browser-based graphical user interface and a TCP-based interface.
+The web interface allows the operator to invoke all state-switching methods.
+Therefore, from the TOPOFLIGHT perspective, it cannot be assumed that the system state changes only in response to TCP requests.

 Current implementations of the TOPOFLIGHT universal protocol will have these possible states: